HanMufu/File-Backup-System/README.md

 # RUBackup

 To run this project:

-first install all packages in ./src/requirements.txt then execute "python3 window.py"
+First install all packages in ./src/requirements.txt

+then execute "python3 window.py"